veebch/fob/README.md

 # Fob

-Tools and intructions to put important QR codes onto a small, light, always-on, never-runs-out-of-power epaper keyring.
+Tools and intructions to put important QR codes and other images onto a small, light, always-on, never-runs-out-of-power epaper keyring.

-Tested on a Swiss Covid19 Vaccination certificate, but the same method could be used to encode any information in a QR code eg Boarding Pass, Concert Ticket, etc
+The method could be used to encode any information in a QR code eg Boarding Pass, Concert Ticket, etc or a small image (see chess puzzle use-case in photo)

 ## Hardware

 It uses one of [these](https://www.veeb.ch/store/p/fob).
+An NFC powered epaper display.

 ## Installation